Natural justice: In general

-A person is barred from deciding any case in which he or she may be, or may fairly be suspected to be, biased.
+People are barred from deciding any case in which bias exists or bias may fairly be suspected.
 This principle embodies the basic concept of impartiality, and applies to courts of law, tribunals, arbitrators and all those having the duty to act judicially.
 A public authority has a duty to act judicially whenever it makes decisions that affect people's rights or interests, and not only when it applies some judicial-type procedure in arriving at decisions.

 The basis on which impartiality operates is the need to maintain public confidence in the legal system.
 The erosion of public confidence undermines the nobility of the legal system and leads to ensuing chaos.
 The essence of the need for impartiality was observed by Lord Denning, the Master of the Rolls, in Metropolitan Properties Co (FGC) Ltd v Lannon (1968): "Justice must be rooted in confidence and confidence is destroyed when right-minded people go away thinking: 'The judge was biased.'"

 Public confidence as the basis for the rule against bias is also embodied in the often-quoted words of Lord Hewart, the Lord Chief Justice of England and Wales, that "[i]t is not merely of some importance, but of fundamental importance that justice should not only be done, but should manifestly be seen to be done".